-Try to live on less than 90% of what you make and put 10% away.
-Sometimes this can be difficult, but it’s a respectable reference point when your first couple of paychecks come in and expenses start going out.
+One popular savings tip among financial experts for getting started on building your savings is the 90%/10% rule.
+This method involves trying to try to live on less than 90% of what you make and put 10% into savings.
+Sometimes this can be difficult, but it’s a target reference point to consider when your first couple of paychecks come in and expenses start going out.

 3. 50/20/10/10 Rule (ideal budget)

-Using 50% of your paycheck on expenses, 20% for disposable income, 10% for charity, and 10% for investing and paying down debt is a common strategy people use when first starting to budget.
+Using 50% of your paycheck on montly expenses, 20% for disposable income, 10% for unexpected costs, and 10% for investing and paying down debt is a common strategy people use when first starting to budget.
 This is the 90% you spend while the other 10% is reserved for saving.